 Dogs with tails that set low and carried close to the body (e.g. German Shepherds) are prone to a condition called perianal fistulas.
 These are infected lesions caused possibly by inflammation of the sweat and sebaceous glands in and around the anus.

 In all these cases, the blood in the dog's stool does not come from the inside of the dog's body.

 When you see bright red blood in your dog stool, therefore, first check the anal area to find out where the blood is coming from.

 If it is from an injury in the anal area, try to stop the bleeding and disinfect the area.
 Get to the vet for further treatment.

-Bacterial infections such as Salmonella, E. Coli, and viral infections such as parvovirus and corona virus can also cause dog blood in stool.
+Bacterial infections such as Salmonella, E. Coli, and viral infections such as parvovirus and corona virus can also cause puppies and dogs passing bright red bloody stool.

-Eating too much, eating spoilt foods or food intolerance and food allergies can sometimes cause bloody stools in dogs.
+Eating too much, eating spoilt foods or food intolerance and food allergies can sometimes cause bloody stools in puppies and dogs.
 Usually the dog will also vomit, have stomach cramps, and diarrhea.

 HGE is a disease in dogs whose cause is unknown.
 It usually causes a very sudden onset of diarrhea with fresh blood in it.
 Look for other symptoms such as vomiting, not eating, and listlessness.
 Sometimes black, tarry stools (melena) can also be seen.